 - what help and support our system needs more broadly to improve the digital maturity of others.

-The results of our online workshops will form the basis for how the Building a Digital Ready Workforce programme will prioritise and invest it's remaining £6m over the next four years.
-Together we can capture and rank priorities and make this happen.
+The results of our online workshops have been analysed and suggestions for how we take the work forward have been made.
+The Building a Digital Ready Workforce programme is now using this insight to consider how it invests its remaining £6m over the next four years.

 In partnership with: